 As fledglings gain experience obtaining their food, the parents feed them less and less.

-Once fledglings become nutritionally independent, they begin to take trips further and further from the family unit after about three weeks.
+Once fledglings become nutritionally independent, they take trips further and further from the family unit after about three weeks.

-Then, they join flocks of juvenile birds that move about in the region.
+Then, the young bluebirds join flocks of juvenile birds that move about in the region.

 Field observations have noted that chicks hatched late in the summer may remain with the parents through the winter.

-Overall, the time it takes for young Bluebirds to separate from the parents is variable.
+Overall, the time it takes for young Bluebirds to separate from their parents is variable.